 reasons to visit

-1. It's the most "real" place you'll visit on a trip to the Amalfi coast.
-Because it's so hated by tourists, you're much less likely to fall into any typical tourist traps, bad restaurants or situations where everyone around you is speaking English - in ITALY!
-On our walk around the City, in the poorer sections we were able to catch a rare glimpse into real Italian life, away from the glittering waters and bongiornos of the polished waiters on the Coast, into a world where local women hang out of windows to fasten wet laundry onto hangers, locals crane their necks out of windows to smoke cigarettes, families sit around folding tables covered in plastic cloths amidst open doorways to enjoy a steaming hot, carb-heavy lunch on a hundred degree day, and elder couples blare tiny, outdated televisions indoors while staying cool from the heat outside.
+1. It's one of the most local places you'll visit on a trip to the Amalfi coast.
+On our walk around the City, we were able to catch a rare glimpse into the Italian city life, away from the glittering waters and polished storefronts on the Coast, into a world where women hang out of windows to fasten wet laundry onto clothes lines, locals crane their necks out of windows to smoke cigarettes, families sit around folding tables covered in plastic table cloths in front of open doorways to enjoy a steaming hot soup or pasta for lunch on a one hundred degree day, and tiny little televisions blast soap operas.

-2. Elena Ferrante's Neapolitan Novels take place in Naples.
-Yes, poverty and the escape therefrom are the underlying themes throughout these novels, and giving life to this formerly imaginary place was special.
+2. Elena Ferrante's Neapolitan Novels take place partly in Naples, and giving life to this formerly imaginary place was special.
 Life in this seaport city evokes a rundown charm that is typically southern Italian.